 How to View and Manage Shared Folders on your PC in Windows

 To view your shares, you will need to open Computer Management on the computer with the shared folders or connect to that computer using your local Computer Management interface.
 To open the Computer Management console, simply right click on This PC and choose Manage, or type in Computer Management in the Run box.

-Once the Computer Management console opens, you can navigate to Shared Folders and then Shares.
-All your shares, as well as the administrative shares I just discussed, will be shown there.
-You will see the path, as well as how many other clients are currently connected to that share.
+Once the Computer Management console opens, look at the left sidebar navigation pane.
+You can navigate to the Shared Folders category and then click on Shares.
+All your active shares as well as the administrative shares will be shown there.
+You will see the exact local path alongside how many other clients are currently connected to that specific share.

+How to View and Manage Shared Folders on your PC in Windows